LankeyBoard/RulesGraph/generalRules.md

 slug: BASIC-SPEED

-Your Speed determines how far you can move and comes from your lineage.
+Your Speed determines how far you can move and comes from your Lineage.
 If you have more than one Speed, you can use any combination of them when you move.
 If you use a combination of Speeds, any movement counts against the total distance you can travel with all of them.\
 EG: You have a 30 ft.
 Base Speed and a 20 ft.
 Fly Speed.
 You could fly 10 ft. and then run 20 ft. or run 10 ft. and then Fly 10 ft.
 But you could not run 20 ft. and then fly 10 ft.

 ### Armor